jewelsofthought/neshama/site/posts/qkab/masc_fem.md

 > - **Love** without vulnerability is not love at all

 Love, too, needs constant nourishment, though we know that material things are not what love needs - though gifts are always lovely.
 Admittedly, both men and women desire a materially comfortable life, that is not under question.
 And achieving that is a worthwhile goal.
 However, it is not sufficient to nourish love, though it might be sufficient to assuage the masculine, it certainly will leave the feminine in exile.

-## Desire for Power

-> The desire for power, greed, is a feminine trait.
-It devours whatever it can, an unbalanced form of receiving.

 ## Transform